Getting to Know New Members, Identifying Risks, and Establishing Relationships

 Aside from utilizing a phased approach, we found that member abrasion was nearly non-existent through the use of digital channels.
 In fact, as we sent more text messages to members the likelihood of opt-outs decreased.

 The follow up outreach proved that members will remain engaged with your outreach methods if you move them to complete one action.

 Communication Channels Matter for Results

-This program found that people are going to complete the desired actions in the method they are most comfortable—that’s the benefit of utilizing a multi-channel approach.
+This program found that people are going to complete the desired actions in the method they are most comfortable—that’s the benefit of utilizing an omnichannel approach.
 It gives members options to do things the way they want.
 And, when members are receiving messages through their desired communication channels, member abrasion is diminished.

 Behavioral Health Impact

 An unexpected result of this program was the impact on members struggling with their mental health.
 3,700+ members responded that they had felt down, depressed, or hopeless either more than half the days or nearly every day.
 In these cases, members were either immediately transferred to a live agent or promptly followed up with by the health plan’s behavioral health team for further intervention.